 Prepare Your Manuscript: The How, What and WhyFebruary 11, 2019 11:00 am

-Once you’ve finished writing a book, you are often left wondering what to do next?
+Once you’ve finished writing a book, you’re often left wondering what to do next?
 Not only do you need to prepare your manuscript for print and publishing – but you need to be prepared too.
-Book Printing UK takes a look at some stages you need to be certain you’ve ticked off your to-do list…
+At Book Printing UK, we take a look at some stages you need to be certain you’ve ticked off your to-do list…

 Whether working with an editor or as an independent author, shaping a manuscript for the last stages before publication can be stressful and confusing.
 From formatting to finalizing all the minor details, an author has a lot of steps to cover before they’re done.
 Here’s a quick look at a few you’ll need to prepare for.

 The majority of the work in writing a manuscript relies on rewriting and reviewing every passage for tonal and structural perfection.
 The developmental edit takes a broad swipe at inconsistencies, errors, arrangement, and pace.
 The narrative arc of the story can change if chapters are reorganised for more clarity and readability in the text.
 In following edits, style and consistency remain the focus but become more finely-tuned as the process goes on.

 Editing is notoriously harder and more strenuous than the actual writing process.
 You’re prone to taking critique as negative criticism – but don’t let it dishearten you, even The Old Man and the Sea was edited several times.
 Our publishing experts offer an editor’s evaluation to help authors with this to ensure your work is ready.